lucasflores42/lucasflores42.github.io/_posts/2019-08-08-transf-matriz.md

 <hr>

 Code to take a file with the parameters and results in columns and transform into a matrix.
-Need to be used to use the heatmap.gp.
+Need to be used to use the <code class="language-plaintext highlighter-rouge">heatmap.gp</code>.